When folk entrust us to

 those who find comfort in the familiar words, but after almost two decades of steering

-close to that script it was clear to me that for most people today, its
+close to such a script it was clear to me that for most C21st people, its

 formula’s are not familiar and offer little connection or comfort to an